 If this is not the first question asked by a client, it is likely the first thought that a client has.
 Lawyer services are expensive, that's a fact of life.
 That's why Taylor Legal works HARD to make sure you get the best value possible.
 We want our clients to know that they received excellent services at a fair price.

 While many times an online form can suffice for a run-of-the-mill agreement, sometimes those services or products often cost more in the long run if not drafted correctly.

-While talking about money can be difficult, we want our clients to understand our fee structure and to ask questions when you are unsure.
+While talking about money can be difficult, we want our clients to understand our fee structure and to ask questions when they are unsure.